Stnaire/gulp-yaml-packages/README.md

     styles: 'app/my-library-theme.less'
 ```

-Like this you can do `deps: 'my-library:green` without having two copies of the styles.
+Like this you can do `deps: 'my-library:green'` without having two copies of the styles.

 ### Explicit globs